 Retail Lease Disclosure Statement

-Schedule 2 of the Retail Leases Act determines that a disclosure statement must be provided to all tenants by the landlord at least 7 days prior to the lease starting.
-The disclosure statement must contain the main elements that were agreed upon by both parties.
+Schedule 2 of the Retail Leases Act mandates that a disclosure statement be provided by the landlord at least 7 days before the lease commences.
+This statement must detail the key elements agreed upon by both parties – offering clarity on terms such as rent reviews, outgoings and termination procedures.

-If a landlord does not provide a disclosure statement, the tenant may be able to end the lease.
+If a landlord fails to provide this disclosure statement, the tenant may have grounds to terminate the lease.

-Once a landlord has provided the disclosure statement, the tenant then has 7 days to provide their own.
-The disclosure statements must be signed by both parties.
+Once the landlord provides the disclosure statement, the tenant then has 7 days to return their own version.
+Both statements must be signed by the parties to confirm mutual understanding.
+You can view a sample disclosure statement here.

 Retail Lease Bonds And Deposits